austinseraphin/motion-accessibility/README.md

 ### UIAccessibility Actions

 These methods trigger when the VoiceOver user performs specific actions.
+You can implement then in a UIView or an accessibility element.

 #### `accessibility_perform_escape`